 Once an item is checked off the building department’s list, they don’t reinspect again.
 Numerous sub-contractors can damage another subcontractor’s work and not tell anyone.
 Insulation is checked off by the certificate the insulation company provided.
 Building inspectors do not look in the attic before closing.

 NOTE: The attic, roof, and windows are where problems are found years later because the home wasn’t inspected by your inspector before the builder’s warranties expire.

 A home generally comes with a complete house warranty for one year.
 Sending in cards for additional coverage and recalls is your job.
 A builder gives a 10-year structural warranty.
 Experts say that the average structural warranty claim is over $40,000.
 What’s changed is the length of time the warranty is and, of course, coverages change.

 New Construction- What To Do To Protect Yourself

-  You want someone on your team who is knowledgable enough to protect you.
-A Realtor costs you nothing so why not get the best Realtor for free?
-All you have to do is take one with you on your first visit to a housing tract.
-You want a Realtor who does more than driving you to different housing tracts and sits quietly through your contract writing.
+You want someone on your team who is knowledgeable enough to protect you.
+A Realtor costs you nothing, so why not get the best Realtor for free?
+All you have to do is take one with you on your first visit to a housing development- but- you want a Realtor who does more than driving you to different housing tracts and sits quietly through your contract writing.

 With How Quickly Homes Are Built, It’s Up To You To Protect Yourself!